Tushar4059x/Shiftora-website/content/blog/hr-automation-streamline-hiring-onboarding.md

 ### Transform Your HR

-ScaletrailAI helps HR teams automate the busywork:
+ShiftoraAI helps HR teams automate the busywork:
 - Process mapping and optimization
 - Tool selection and implementation
 - Integration development